Cipla liquidates wholly-owned unit as part of internal reorganisation

-Drug major Cipla on Saturday said it has voluntarily liquidated a wholly-owned step-down subsidiary.
+The drug maker said that its wholly owned subsidiary, Cipla (UK), has been voluntarily liquidated with effect from Friday, 5 March 2021.

-This liquidation was a part of internal reorganisation and it will not affect performance or revenue of the company, Cipla said in a BSE filing.
+Cipla added that this liquidation was a part of internal reorganisation and it will not impact the performance or the revenue of the company.
+The announcement was made on Saturday, 6 March 2021.

-"Cipla (UK) Ltd, a wholly owned subsidiary of Cipla (EU) Ltd and a wholly -owned step down subsidiary of the company, has been voluntarily liquidated with effect from March 5, 2021," the Mumbai-based drug firm said.

 Dear Reader,